 The ubiquitous Snapchat ghost has a name: Ghostface Chillah.
-Ghostface Killah of legendary hip-hop group Wu Tang Clan is the source of this inspiration.
+Ghostface Killah of the legendary hip-hop group Wu-Tang Clan is the source of this inspiration.

 Ghostface Chillah is outlined in a black line that creates the ghost shape.
-The inside is white, and this symbolizes Snapchat photos simultaneously being seen, and disappearing.
+The inside is white, symbolizing Snapchat photos simultaneously being seen and disappearing.

-The original logo featured Ghostface Chillah with his tongue out and a two-tone yellow background:
+The original logo featured Ghostface Chillah with his tongue out and two-tone yellow background.

 The Snapchat logo is iconic.
 It is one of the most recognized logos in the world.
-Part of this reason is that the logo, like Nike, share a common trait: one image.
+Part of this is that the logo, like Nike, shares a common trait: one image.

 Absent are words.
 Vanquished are unnecessary hashes or checkmarks.

 The ghost is a universal symbol that resonates with people from every country on Earth.
-Having a word, a logo in a language that the majority of people do not understand is not effective.
+Having a word, a logo in a language that most people do not understand is ineffective.

 A symbol that everyone recognizes regardless of language is all-powerful.

 Let us add in the catalyst that completes the formula for this iconic logo: millions of users.
-Millions of eyes using, sending, and receiving messages with a ghost logo.
+Millions of eyes use, send, and receive messages with a ghost logo.

 Repetition is created.
 To make an iconic logo, a great design is simply not enough.
 People have to see it again and again.